System templates

 system-asset-backed-token | Asset-Backed Token | historical-balances, maturity-redemption, fixed-treasury-yield, transaction-fee-accounting, external-transaction-fee, permit |

-system-principal-protected-note pairs maturity-redemption with fixed-treasury-yield so principal returns at maturity with periodic accrual along the way. system-autocallable-note drops the yield feature because autocallable returns are payoff-shape-dependent rather than periodic; the operator records the payoff terms in the template metadata. system-asset-backed-token is the most feature-dense template — it composes treasury yield with fee accounting and an external transaction fee to model securitised pools where the fee is paid in a separate denomination asset.
+system-principal-protected-note pairs maturity-redemption with fixed-treasury-yield so principal returns at maturity with coupon accrual along the way. system-autocallable-note drops the yield feature because autocallable returns are payoff-shape-dependent rather than periodic.
+The operator records the payoff terms in the template metadata. system-asset-backed-token is the most feature-dense entry: it composes treasury yield with fee accounting and an external transaction fee to model securitised pools where the fee is paid in a separate denomination asset.

 Choose between similar templates